qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 using a diagram specific applied fault model <:need:`gd_guidl__fault_models`>.
 Apply the fault model to the diagram and document the results in the template.
 Use the content of the document :need:`doc__feature_name_dfa`, :need:`doc__feature_name_fmea`, :need:`doc__component_name_dfa`, :need:`doc__component_name_fmea` to describe e.g. why a fault model is not applicable for the diagram.
+If a FMEA can't be applied, the reason has to be documented in the content of the document, so it can be recognized.

 The FMEA considers single faults that can mitigate a safety requirement.